-Over the summer of 2019, controversy erupted over the conditions in many of the detention facilities where migrants are being held along the United States’ southern border.
-The increased number of migrants arriving at the US–Mexico border, in combination with changes to US immigration policy that are keeping more migrants in detention while they wait for court dates,1 has led to both overcrowding at many border detention facilities and to the use of facilities that were not designed for detaining migrants.
-While conditions among facilities vary, advocates, government officials, and migrants have reported inhumane conditions in many detention centers.2
+Over the last few years, controversy has surrounded the conditions in many of the detention facilities where migrants are being held along the United States’ southern border.
+The increased number of migrants arriving at the US–Mexico border—in combination with changes to US immigration policy that keep more migrants in detention while they wait for court dates—has led to overcrowding at many border detention facilities, which in turn has led to a surge of COVID-19 infections among people detained in these facilities.
+While conditions among facilities vary, advocates, government officials, and migrants have reported inhumane conditions in many detention centers.

-This Teaching Idea is designed to give students insight into migration and migrant detention through different perspectives—migrants who were detained, an immigration lawyer and advocate, a border guard, and an immigration judge.
+This Teaching Idea is designed to give students insight into migration and the systems surrounding migrant detention through different perspectives—those of migrants who were detained, an immigration lawyer and advocate, a border guard, and an immigration judge.
 Examining this issue through different perspectives can help students gain important insight into the situation in detention centers and engage in ethical reflection about the treatment of migrants at the border.
 However, descriptions of the conditions in some facilities are disturbing, and it is important to review materials to determine if they are appropriate for your students.

 In this activity, students learn about migration and migrant detention centers along the US–Mexico border through three different perspectives:

-After students discuss these questions with their group, ask them to form new groups with at least one person who read each piece.
-Students should use the last question as a starting point to introduce their article and discuss it with their new group (What could this person do to make sure migrants are being treated humanely?
-What are they choosing to do?).
+After students finish their character maps, ask them to form new groups with at least one person who read each piece.
+Students should use their character maps to introduce their article and discuss it with their new group.

 End with an individual reflection.
 Students can respond in their journals, using the following questions as a guide: